Here at Urban Property, we offer a simple fee structure and an all-inclusive management package with no hidden fees.

-The purpose of checking an inventory is to establish damages which can only be done if descriptions and conditioning remarks are sufficiently detailed at the commencement of the tenancy and then at the end of the term.
+The purpose of checking an inventory is to establish damages, which can only be done if descriptions and conditioning remarks are sufficiently detailed at the commencement of the tenancy and then at the end of the term.
 If possible, please also provide receipts for any items of value in the property so that it is easy to assess any dilapidation amounts at the end of the tenancy.

-If the landlord has a mortgage, it is normal for mortgagees to require notification of any proposed lettings and the landlord should seek their initial consent.
-In the case of leasehold premises the consent of the Head Lessee of Freeholder will be required.
-The landlord should also advise his insurance company of the proposal to let the property as this could either invalidate the insurance altogether or increase the premiums.
+If the Landlord has a mortgage, it is normal for mortgagees to require notification of any proposed lettings and the Landlord should seek their initial consent.
+In the case of leasehold premises, the consent of the Head Lessee of Freeholder will be required.
+The Landlord should also advise his insurance company of the proposal to let the property as this could either invalidate the insurance altogether or increase the premiums.
 You should obtain written documentation of these consents prior to letting.

 The tenant will be responsible for the payment of gas, electricity, water, telephone, council tax and television licence (unless otherwise agreed and stated).
-As the Landlord you are still responsible for the payment of service charges and ground rent in leasehold properties and buildings insurance on Freehold properties..
+As the Landlord you are still responsible for the payment of service charges and ground rent in leasehold properties and buildings insurance on Freehold properties.

-Under the Taxation of income from Land (non residents) Regulations 1995, the rent receiving agent (or where there is no agent, the tenant) will be required to deduct an amount equivalent to Basic Rate Tax from the rent (after taking deductible expenses paid by the agent into account) and pay the balance to the Inland Revenue each quarter.
+Under the Taxation of Income from Land (non-residents) Regulations 1995, the rent-receiving agent (or where there is no agent, the tenant) will be required to deduct an amount equivalent to Basic Rate Tax from the rent (after taking deductible expenses paid by the agent into account) and pay the balance to the Inland Revenue each quarter.

 Most tenancies are classed as Assured Shorthold Tenancies.
-Under the Housing Act 1998 (as amended 1996) landlords have more rights to possession than with tenancies commencing prior to the Acts and procedures for possession are now quicker and simpler (provided the process is carried out correctly).
+Under the Housing Act 1998 (as amended 1996), Landlords have more rights to possession than with tenancies commencing prior to the Acts and procedures for possession are now quicker and simpler (provided the process is carried out correctly).
 There is no minimum period for an Assured Shorthold tenancy; however, we recommend that the tenancy is for no less than six months.